ModernFlyouts-Community/ModernFlyouts/README.md

 - Flyout is **Draggable** and autosaves the position
 - Flyout can be **aligned to a default position** (can be modified in the settings)
 - Smooth **Animations** & **Tranisitions**
-- This application works on **Windows 10 1809 and above** (v0.3.0 supports Windows 8+, however to simplify distribution and due to MSIX packaging limitations, v0.4.0+ won't support windows versions less than 1809)

 ## System Requirements
-- Windows 10 1809+
+- **Windows 10 1809 and above** (v0.1 - v0.3 support Windows 8 and above, however due to MSIX limitations, v0.4.0 and above won't)

 ## Installation
 Modern Flyouts is Available on GitHub, winget and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).